 It can be complicated to install MariaDB on macOS when you have a variety of old installs of MySQL servers on your system.
 This is where Homebrew can be very useful for the installation and up-gradation of MariaDB and utilizing it as a replacement for MySQL.
 The MariaDB Server is now available as a Homebrew “bottled” pre-compiled package.

-This means that you can install it without any need for a building from the source.
+This means that you can install it without any needing to build from the source.
 It can save a lot of time and hassles.
 Along with the Homebrew “bottled” MariaDB server package, you can also install MariaDB on macOS from the source.

-This is useful for someone who needs a different version of MariaDB or needs to enable some different functionalities which cannot be found in the bottle package.
+This is useful for someone who needs a different version of MariaDB or needs to enable some different functionalities that cannot be found in the bottle package.

-To know more about MariaDB, visit this link.
+To know more about MariaDB, visit this MariaDB’s Official Website.

 Understanding Requirements of MariaDB Mac Installation